mnmason86/can-of-books-frontend/README.md

 Actual time needed to complete: 6 hours

-**Name of feature: READ of CRUD 2**
+**Name of feature: CREATE and UPDATE of CRUD**

 Estimate of time needed to complete: 4 hours

-Start time: 2:00pm (pause at 4pm, resume at 6pm)
+Start time: 2:00pm (pause at 4pm, resume at 6pm, fix bug next day)

-Finish time: 9:00pm
+Finish time: 9:30pm

-Actual time needed to complete: 5 hours
+Actual time needed to complete: 5 hours, 30 minutes